MouriNaruto/MouriDocs/docs/1/ReadMe.md

 - The version of GPU drivers in the guest needs to be as same as the host's in the most of cases.
-- The version of Direct3D 12 binaries for Linux needs to be as same as the files provided by the host.
 - Some softwares in Windows guests can't get the GPU information correctly because of the design of GPU-PV: It will act as the Render Only Device in Windows guests and the kernel mode driver used in guests is called Microsoft